ValRCS/LU_PySem_2019/Python_Core/Python_Classes_Exercises.md

 * Define a class called Lunch.

-* Its `__init__()` method should have two arguments:selfanf menu.Where menu is a string.
-Add a method called menu_price.It will involve a ifstatement:
+* Its `__init__()` method should have two arguments:self and menu.
+Where menu is a string.

+* Add a method called menu_price.It will involve a if statement:
-if "menu 1" print "Your choice:", menu, "Price 12.00", if "menu 2" print "Your choice:", menu, "Price 13.40", else print "Error in menu".
+  1. if "menu 1" print "Your choice:", menu, "Price 12.00",
+  2. if "menu 2" print "Your choice:", menu, "Price 13.40",
+  3. else print "Error in menu".

 * To check if it works define: Paul=Lunch("menu 1") and call Paul.menu_price().